nerves-project/nerves_pack/README.md

 However, since it controls the networking and SSH interface, it is recommended to use it with [`shoehorn`](https://github.com/nerves-project/shoehorn) to start it up separately so you still have access to your device in the event that the main application fails.
-This can be done by adding to your `config.exs`
+This can be done by adding `shoehorn` to your `config.exs`:

 ```elixir
 config :shoehorn,